-Originally founded as a refuge for liberated American slaves, this struggling country is located just north of the equator on the western bulge of Africa, and there is still much evidence of its onetime link to the US.
-The capital of Monrovia is named after the fifth President of the United States, James Monroe, and the country's flag closely resembles the American flag.
+Originally founded as a refuge for liberated American slaves, there is still much evidence of its onetime link to the US.
+The capital of Monrovia is named after the fifth President of the United States, James Monroe, and the country's flag closely resembles its American counterpart.

-There are several worthwhile attractions outside of the dilapidated capital, Monrovia.
-The city of Buchanan offers breathtaking beaches, a modest selection of restaurants and a handful of guesthouses.
-A day trip to Robertsport is a must; here visitors can take a peek into the cultural history of Liberia and relax on some of the cleanest and most beautiful beaches in the country.
-A tent camp for those wishing to spend the night on the beach has been set up by a group of South Africans while the UN also offers accommodation on a first-come basis.
+There are several worthwhile attractions outside of the capital.
+The city of Buchanan offers fine beaches, a modest selection of restaurants and a handful of guesthouses.
+A day trip to Robertsport is a must.
+Here, visitors can take a peek into the cultural history of Liberia and relax on some of the cleanest and most beautiful beaches in the country.

-Liberia's key attraction is the Sapo National Park, the largest untouched tract of rainforest in Western Africa, incorporating the Nimba Mountains, which are abundant in spectacular wildlife such as elephants, leopards, buffalo, pygmy hippos and monkeys.
-Game viewing by taking a boating trip along the Sinoe River is a popular activity.
+Liberia's key attraction is the Sapo National Park, the largest untouched tract of rainforest in Western Africa, incorporating the Nimba Mountains, which are home to abundant wildlife such as elephants, leopards, buffalo, pygmy hippos and monkeys.
+It is also popular to go game viewing by boat along the Sinoe River.

 Become our Liberia Travel Expert

 We are looking for contributors for our Liberia travel guide.
 If you are a local, a regular traveller to Liberia or a travel professional with time to contribute and answer occasional forum questions, please contact us.